 - I used to play polo, which was the most exhilarating and intense sport I've ever played, and I have never found anything that competes with it.
 I still ride horses and provide commentary to matches and tournaments, but after a few broken bones I've retired from the sport.
 Instead of polo, I play golf, ride my bike and I like to get creative in the kitchen - a different kind of intense, at least that's what my wife and children tell me!

-“From Cairo to Doha there are very different projects, clients, environments and expectations.
+“From Jeddah to Dubai there are very different projects, clients, environments and expectations.
 The projects that we work on, well, it’s an incredible list.”